Tasmanian nativehen: Voice

 The species has 14 separate calls, ranging from low grunts to high pitched alarm calls as well as a see-sawing duet performed in unison, rising to a crescendo of harsh screeching notes, It also calls at night.

 Distribution and habitat

 The species is endemic to, and widespread in, Tasmania apart from the west and south-west regions.
 It is sedentary, living around open grassy areas close to water.
-It is not found on King or Flinders Islands in Bass Strait, though Michael Sharland does record it as being on Flinders Island.
+It is not found on King or Flinders Island in the Bass Strait, though Michael Sharland does record it as being on Flinders Island.
 A population introduced to Maria Island is now well established.
 It is generally common and easily seen around bodies of water that have grassy verges.

-Fossil records indicate that it was found on the Australian mainland until around 4700 years ago.
-Suggested reasons for its extinction there have included the introduction of the dingo, or an extremely dry period.
+Fossil records indicate that it was found on the Australian mainland until around 4,700 years ago.
+Suggested reasons for its extirpation have included human overhunting, the introduction of the dingo, or an extremely dry period.